davidobrien1/MLSProject/README.md

 The main aim of this project is as follows:

- - Use descriptive statistics and plots to describe the Boston House Prices datase
+ - Use descriptive statistics and plots to describe the Boston House Prices dataset
  - Use inferential statiscs to analyse whether there is a significant difference in median house prices between houses that are along the Charles river and those that aren't
  - Use keras to create a neural network that can predict the median house price based on the other variables in the dataset